tajhlande/lmae/README.md

     pip install -r requirements.txt

-Run the first example in a virtual LED window:
+Run the first example in a virtual LED window on your laptop:

-    python render_test.py -v
+    python render_test.py

 If all is successful, you will see a surprise animation demo!
 Press "return" on the app console to end the test.